Kirksey Architecture

 Founded in 1971, Kirksey Architecture began as a small commercial architecture firm and today has evolved into a diverse organization of 12 specialized and practiced groups, each focusing on a particular business segment.
 Kirksey is headquartered in Houston, Texas on a LEED certified corporate campus.

-Kirksey designs high-performance, healthy buildings for all clients.
+Kirksey specializes in designing health-conscious buildings.
 This was formalized through the creation of the EcoServices team, a private think-tank and consulting group whose focus is to mainstream environmentally friendly building practices.
 The team educates other firm members and the community on green building practices.
 A basicGREEN program was developed that prescribes sustainable design measures to be implemented on every project, regardless of LEED Certification and at no added cost to the project.